Skip to main content

 Research Description

-Jessica Hunt’s research supports a re-conceptualization of research and instructional practice using practices from both mathematics education and special education such that students with disabilities can build mathematics proficiency.
-Specifically, she designs and tests asset based learning environments and interventions, such as game enhanced curriculums, to understand, support, and extend processes of student learning.
-Mounting empirical evidence across both fields suggests educational disparities these students experience are caused by opportunity gaps that stem from remedial instruction as opposed to instruction that affords students access to their own reasoning from which to build in mathematics proficiency and agency.
+Jessica Hunt’s research supports a re-conceptualization of research and instructional practice, including interventions, using practices from both mathematics education and special education such that students with disabilities can build agency and mathematics proficiency.
+Specifically, she designs and tests asset based learning environments with and for students to understand, support, and extend agency and learning.
+Hunt received NSF’s prestigious Early CAREER Research Award to fund her program of research.

-Jessica Hunt’s current and past projects, funded by the National Science Foundation (NSF), the Institute for Educational Sciences (IES), and the North Carolina Department of Public Instruction (NC-DPI), include “Model Mathematics Education”, “Network for In Vivo Research (NIER), “Fraction Activities and Assessment for Conceptual Teaching”, “At Home Learning Initiative”, and “Professional Learning Online Modules: Math for Young Children”.
-Hunt received NSF’s Early CAREER Research Award to fund her program of research.
+Jessica Hunt’s current and past projects, funded by the National Science Foundation (NSF), the Institute for Educational Sciences (IES), North Carolina Department of Public Instruction (NC-DPI), the NC State Foundation, and NC State include “Model Mathematics Education”, “Network for In Vivo Research (NIER), “Fraction Activities and Assessment for Conceptual Teaching”, “At Home Learning Initiative”, “Professional Learning Online Modules: Math for Young Children”, “Fostering Learning, Identity, and Participation in STEM Education (FLIP-STEM)”, and “Catalyzing Rural Inclusion in Data Science: FLIP-STEM”.
 She currently works with school districts, principals, teachers, and their students as partners to better design asset-based learning tools for number, rational number, and multiplicative reasoning.

 • Conference: Conversations Across Boundaries- Bringing PreK-2 Mathematics Experts Together: Leaders in mathematics and elementary education are organizing and hosting a conference that brings together researchers from mathematics education, cognitive science, and special education.
 The work is grounded in a common goal via constructive conversations and is purposefully framed to bring forth areas of agreement and disagreement when it comes to early mathematics teaching and learning.
 Organized over three face-to-face meetings with follow-up virtual meetings, the conference is designed to generate a set of teaching and learning principles as well as a collaborative research agenda among the fields, reflecting existing agreements regarding early mathematics and uncovering areas of disagreement where further exchange and generation of knowledge is needed.
 The conference will foster opportunities for new insights and collaborations across fields, and new avenues for research and practice.
-Expected outcomes include: (a) Collaborative research proposals, discussion groups, symposia, and working groups at professional conferences across the different fields, (b) A virtual event to enable all researchers who are interested in learning more about the products of the work, (c) Preparation of a Research Coordination Network proposal to expand and continue collaborative research, and (d) A project website that will share all products created from the conference that is hosted and maintained by NC State University.

 • Network for In Vivo Research (NIER): Mid-Scale Research Infrastructure IncubatorHunt (NC State PI) and Rutherford (University of Delaware PI) are working with Gooru Navigator (PI), a non-profit organization that operates as a “GPS for Learning”, to develop tools and dashboards to give vetted researchers the ability to validate and scale the impact of their work with millions of learners.
 Our work will offer three key capabilities.
 First, researchers can configure their innovations (content, tools, or algorithms) to operate in Gooru Navigator.
 Second, researchers will be able to identify and obtain consent for the use of anonymized data from existing Navigator users or their own cohorts on Gooru Navigator.
 They can then access data schema and longitudinal datasets from these cohorts to efficiently validate their research.
 Third, the NIER portal will allow researchers to request that their validated innovations be integrated into Gooru Navigator’s technology for scaled impact, to share their research with the full community.